 What you'll need for double chocolate spelt cookies

-If you don't have one hand the spelt flour, feel free to use plain flour.
+If you don't have one hand spelt flour, feel free to use regular plain flour.
 You can also swap hazelnut flour for hazelnut meal or just skip it and use only spelt flour.
 Each of these options will work fine - just cookies will have slightly different texture.

-Cookies are sweetened with DARK MUSCOVADO SUGAR, which gives them slightly caramel taste and chewy texture once combined with the rest of ingredients.
+Cookies are sweetened with dark muscovado sugar, which gives them slightly caramel taste and chewy texture once combined with the rest of ingredients.
 For chocolate chunks, use good quality chocolate with at least 55% cocoa and unsweetened cocoa powder to make these cookies super chocolatey.

 How to make double chocolate spelt cookies

 Making these cookies is a breeze once you have ready all the ingredients.
 You don't any special equipment - just a few mixing bowls and a balloon whisk.
-Let's see how to make these double chocolate cookies:

-- SHAPE/BAKE COOKIES: Scoop the dough of the size of large walnut and roll into balls.
+- Shape/Bake cookies: Scoop the dough of the size of large walnut and roll into balls.
 Place balls on the baking sheet, flatten slightly and bake for only 5-6 minutes.
 They should still be soft on touch when taken from the oven.
 Leave them to cool on the sheet shortly then transfer to a cooling rack.
 Your double chocolate spelt cookies are ready to dunk into a cup of warm milk!

 Storing & Making ahead double chocolate spelt cookies